 Internal quality assesses the technical fundament of the software.
 It describes, how the software is engineered.
 It measures things like the technical debt, the robustness and completeness of the test suite, and the understandability, extendability, and maintainability (see Clean Code).

 I think it is pretty straightforward to conclude: Without external quality, nothing else matters.
 Also, nobody cares about internal quality for a one-time proof of concept.
 It is also much less important at the beginning of a project when we are still in the prototyping phase.
-However, as the software grows more complex, our user base gets bigger and the stakes are getting higher, internal quality becomes more important.
+However, as the software grows more complex, our user base gets bigger and the stakes are getting higher, and internal quality becomes more important.